FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-gauge.md

 props:
     Group: Defines which group of the UI Dashboard this widget will render in.
     Size: Controls the width of the dropdown with respect to the parent group.
 Maximum value is the width of the group.
-    Type: Defines the shape of the gauge, "Half Gauge" or "3/4 Gauge"
+    Type: Defines the shape of the gauge, "Tile", "Half Gauge" or "3/4 Gauge"
     Style: Defines the style of arc rendered, "Needle" or "Rounded" Range (min): The smallest value that can be shown on the gauge Range (max): The largest value that can be shown on the gauge